MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-servicing-policy.md

 For your Azure Stack Hub instance to remain in a supported state, the instance must run the most recently released update version or run either of the two preceding update versions.

 Hotfixes aren't considered major update versions.
-If your Azure Stack Hub instance is behind by *more than two updates*, it's considered out of compliance.
+If your Azure Stack Hub instance is behind by more than two updates, it's considered out of compliance.
 You must update to at least the minimum supported version to receive support.

 For example, if the most recently available update version is 1904, and the previous two update packages were versions 1903 and 1902, both 1902 and 1903 remain in support.
 However, 1901 is out of support.
 The policy holds true when there's no release for a month or two.
 For example, if the current release is 1807 and there was no 1806 release, the previous two update packages of 1805 and 1804 remain in support.